ydzat/delta_force_build_tool/README.md

  * @Author: @ydzat
  * @Date: 2024-12-13 17:21:20
  * @LastEditors: @ydzat
- * @LastEditTime: 2024-12-16 02:27:01
+ * @LastEditTime: 2024-12-16 02:50:03
  * @Description:
 -->
 # Delta Force (International Server) loadout tool
 Automatically calculate the best loadout.
 (Just now only for battlefield)

-Considering that not everyone has gurobi, the author is considering replacing the solver used with an open source one in the near future.
+The solver was changed from gurobi to pulp, but the old gurobi files are still retained.

+For general users, please use `main_cbc.py` to perform calculations.

-# require
+# Require

 python 3

-gurobi
+~~gurobi~~

+PuLP

-# current support guns
+# Current support guns
 ```
 ### Pistol
     g18